Why Join a Guided New Zealand Hiking Tour?

 If you are interested in learning about the destinations you visit then this is probably the top reason for joining a guided tour and something that guests constantly give us positive feedback on.
 Throughout the day on hikes and in transit, your guide provides a commentary on all aspects of New Zealand - ecology, history, geography, society, economy, etc. In the evenings or at any other time, he or she is available to answer your questions, even slightly random ones!
 Here's a tip to see if you've got a great guide - if you ask a question they don't know the answer to (it does happen!), your guide says they don't know the answer but will find out for you and actually does - that's a great guide.

 Why do we travel?
-For me and many people I know, it's to experience places, cultures and people.
-On a small group guided hiking tour you'll be in the company of like minded people from a variety of backgrounds - if they're on the same tour you're bound to have something in common but the variety of people on our hiking tours means your curiosity in people will be piqued for sure.
+For most people, it's to experience different places, cultures and people than their own.
+On a small-group guided hiking tour you'll be in the company of like-minded people from a variety of backgrounds - if they're on the same tour you're bound to have something in common.
+The variety of people on our hiking tours means your curiosity in people will be piqued for sure.
 Joining a small group hiking tour is a great option for people travelling alone to make friends too - instant friends and travel companions.

-We all know that organizing and booking travel takes time and local knowledge is worth it's weight in gold.
+We all know that organising and booking travel takes time and local knowledge is worth its weight in gold.
 While some people enjoy researching and booking every single element of their holiday themselves, if you are the type of person who prefers leaving that to someone else then a guided tour is perfect.
-We'll organize every element of your holiday, take care of anything unexpected that occurs along the way and make sure you have all the information and support you need before you leave home.
+We'll organise every element of your holiday, take care of anything unexpected that occurs along the way and make sure you have all the information and support you need before you leave home.

 New Zealand is a relatively safe country to visit, so we're more talking about things like outdoor safety and driving.
-As you love walking in the outdoors you are looking forward to the great countryside New Zealand has to offer but this is not without it's risks.
+As you love walking in the outdoors you are looking forward to the great countryside New Zealand has to offer but this is not without its risks.
 Travelling in a guided hiking tour means your guide is aware and monitoring any potential hazards - we have audited safety plans, trained guides and procedures to follow in an emergency.
-Not having to drive will also add to your enjoyment, New Zealand roads are very scenic but also probably very different to what you are used to at home, on a guided tour you're leaving it all to a pro.
-Your guide and the team behind them are always there to help, from making a nice hot cuppa for morning tea, to helping you find that rare bottle of NZ wine for a friend back home to dealing with anything unexpected on your trip, you're in good hands.
+Not having to drive will also add to your enjoyment, New Zealand roads are very scenic but also probably very different from what you are used to at home.
+On a guided tour, you're leaving it all to a pro.
+Your guide and the team behind them are always there to help, from making a nice hot cuppa for morning tea to helping you find that rare bottle of New Zealand wine for a friend back home to deal with anything unexpected on your trip, you're in good hands.